 Do you know an online resource where I can look at a 3D model of either a face or a body that I can rotate at all angles and maybe even zoom in so I can use it as reference for my art etc? [more inside]

+I am considering a wooden ship model as a housewarming gift, the giftee just bought a grand old Connectcut home on the water and loves sailing ships--and has nothing like this at all.
 I know nothing about these models, but see that there are many sellers online.
 I am willing to spend money for something that is great.
 It appears that models of classic America's Cup yachts are popular (and do appear impressive).
 Any suggestions? what ships are best?
 Ok to buy online? a good gift?

 How come people that employ fashion models aren't subject to anti-discrimination laws? [more inside]